pabueco/typls/README.md

 But you can also pass values to customize some (or all variables): `'hi|Peter` -> `Hi Peter, it was really nice to meet you.`.

+### Groups

+Groups can be used to define multiple expansions with the same abbreviation.
+Only expansions in the active group (or without any group) are considered when expanding an abbreviation.

+By default the active group is determined automatically based on the currently focused application.
+You can assign apps to groups to only make expansions in these groups available within the matching applications.

+You can also set the active group manually (and permanently) via the menu in the top right of the app.

 ## Installation

 Download the file for your platform from the [latest release](https://github.com/pabueco/typls/releases/latest) and install it.